micropython/micropython/docs/library/machine.UART.rst

    Return value: number of bytes written or ``None`` on timeout.

-.. only:: not port_esp8266

 .. method:: UART.sendbreak()

    Send a break condition on the bus.
-This drives the bus low for a duration of 13 bits.
+This drives the bus low for a duration longer than required for a normal transmission of a character.
-       Return value: ``None``.

 .. only:: port_wipy